mikamikem/Igor/Modules/Core/Core/Readme.md

 ### IgorUtils.cs

 IgorUtils is a general purpose utility class (part of which is implemented in the IgorUpdater.cs file).
 This contains useful functions for file operations, string parsing, job configuration, and more!

+### IgorUtils.GetLevels()

+This gets the list of levels enabled for the build in the Editor Build Settings.